brucevsked/vskedsqlitemanager/README.md

+# this tool only support sqlite database
+## support Multi-Language
+## use javaFx build user interface

 this is a sqlite manager application
 I write it by java Language
-If you have any question please send email to me
+If you have any question submit issue

-my email is vsked@163.com
+# Good Luck for every one